 The focus of this course is on the biological, psychological, social and environmental forces that impact upon behavior and functioning of moderately to severely impaired persons.
 It is designed to familiarize the advanced practitioner with standardized diagnostic criteria and processes used within the field to categorize deviant and dysfunctional behavior.
-Prerequisite: SOWK 525.
+Prerequisite: Advanced Standing or SOWK 525.